 Allan Rudy-Froese blends a love for the church, preparation and passion in communicating the Good News, and infectious humor.
 He was a pastor for nearly two decades, prior to entering doctoral studies in the area of homiletics—the art and theology of preaching—at the Toronto School of Theology.
 He has taught preaching in seminary settings in Canada and the United States, leads preaching workshops and serves as a coach for individual preachers.

 We are open to offering this seminar in North American locations where groups of 10 or more can participate.
 If you are interested in hosting this seminar in your area, please contact Jewel Gingerich Longenecker at [email protected] or 574.296.6269 for more information.

-Cost of this multi-day seminar is $300 per participant before early registration deadline and $350 after the early registration deadline.
-Early registration deadline for the Elkhart campus seminar is October 14.
+Cost of this multi-day seminar is $300 per participant before the early registration deadline of October 14, 2014 and $350 after October 14.
 A non-refundable deposit of $150 is due with registration; the balance is due the first day of the seminar.

-Lodging for participants who travel from a distance is available for a fee, upon request, at the seminary guest house.
-(Elkhart campus seminar) Contact the AMBS receptionist, 574.295.3726 ext.
-0, to arrange for lodging.
-Please tell her the event to which you are coming and make payment for lodging with her.
+Lodging for participants who travel from a distance may be available for a fee at the seminary guest house.
+Contact the AMBS receptionist, 574.295.3726 ext.
+0, to check availability.
+Please make payment arrangements for lodging with her.

 Continuing Education Units